 The policy was developed in consultation with the National Health and Medical Research Council, the Australian Dental Association, and Colgate-Palmolive.
 It is anticipated that Operation Bone Recycling will also provide fluoride for fluoridated toothpaste and other fluoridated dental products.

-Not wanting to be left out, new Australian Greens leader Dr Richard Di Natale made it clear that he also has a boner for bone recycling.
+Not wanting to be left out, Australian Greens leader Dr Richard Di Natale made it clear that he also has a boner for bone recycling.
 “If water fluoridation is good enough for the Americans, it’s good enough for us,” he said.
 “All of this fluoride will be returned to the environment, and maybe it will give some fish healthier teeth too.”

 Dr Di Natale even had some suggestions for the expansion of the project.
 “There is no good reason we shouldn’t mine graveyards for the fluoride contained in the bones there.
 A large amount of fluoride could also be recovered from urine, and we recommend the implementation of a pilot scheme in Australian hospitals to do just that.
 My medical training taught me that you can never get too much of a good thing,” he said.